OrchardCMS/OrchardCore/src/docs/topics/contributing/contributing-documentation.md

 The [Orchard Core documentation site](https://docs.orchardcore.net/) is built with [MkDocs](https://www.mkdocs.org/) and served from [Read the docs](https://readthedocs.org/projects/orchardcore/).

+!!! info
     Are you looking for information on contributing code?
 Head over to [here](contributing-code.md) instead.

 ## Editing documentation pages